camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 Seller: Operator

-Mode: Operator provide slice services by NaaS API to enterprise customers directly.
+Mode: Operator provide slice services by NaaS(Network as a Service) Service API to enterprise customers directly.

-Example Use Cases: In the past/current, most of current slice customer need to order slice from operators directly through operator customer managemer.
-This takes time from 2 weeks to 2 month.
-Those kind of customers may renew, reopen, modify, close the slice service using NaaS Slice APIs.
+Example Use Cases: For the original slice customers, who need to purchase slice from customer manager.
+Now those group of customer may renew, modify, or cancel a slice service with NaaS Service API call.